 - If you do not pass the skills test and the examiner determines that you cannot operate a motor vehicle safely and should not be driving, your license will be recommended for cancellation.
 You will be sent a letter giving you an opportunity to request a "hearing" regarding the results of the test and the examiner's decision.

-If you have any questions or concerns about the re-examination process, please feel free to call Customer Service at 307-777-4810.
+If you have any questions or concerns about the re-examination process, please feel free to call a representative at 307-777-4810 option # 9.